-An alternative design standard is requested to reduce the street frontage of lots 8, 13, 14, and 30 from 25 ft to 20 ft.
+An alternative design standard is requested to reduce the street frontage of lots 8, 13, and 14 from 25 ft to 20 ft.
 The Planning Commission may approve a reduction of the lot frontage subject to the following requirements (Sub Reg 3.03.B.2) - all lots shall have a minimum front yard setback of 20 ft and guest parking shall be provided throughout the development.
-The subject lots meet the minimum front setback requirements.
-On-street parking will be feasible on Road A if the pavement width is increased to 26 ft, as recommended in condition 1.
+The subject lots meet the minimum front setback requirements and onstreet parking can be accommodated on the wider portion of road 'A'.
 On-street parking is more appropriate for this development compared to any off-street parking areas that will require additional disturbance within the HP area.